Dog Days (Japanese TV series): Anime

 In November 2012, a third season was announced.
-On 24 June 2014, the animator Katsuya Kikuchi, via Twitter, requested his followers to wait a little longer as its third season is still in production.
-He also stated that more information regarding the anime's third season will be revealed.
-The series, titled Dog Days, ran for 12 episodes on Tokyo MX from January 10 to March 28, 2015.
+On 24 June 2014, the animator Katsuya Kikuchi, via Twitter, requested his followers to wait a little longer as its third season was still in production.
+He also stated that more information regarding the anime's third season would be revealed.
+The series, titled Dog Days″, ran for 12 episodes on Tokyo MX from January 10 to March 28, 2015.
+The opening theme for the third season is "No Limit" by Nana Mizuki and the ending theme song is "Stay with Me" by Yui Horie.